 Get to know the Danish Royal Family

-The Danish monarchy is a popular institution in Denmark and is one of the oldest in the world.
-The current monarch, Her Majesty Queen Margrethe II, can trace her lineage back to the first Viking kings of Denmark over 1,000 years ago!
+The Danish monarchy is a popular institution in Denmark and one of the oldest in the world.
+The current monarch, His Majesty King Frederik, can trace his lineage back to the first Viking kings of Denmark over 1,000 years ago!

 Denmark: The world’s oldest monarchy

-The Viking rune stones at Jelling, a UNESCO World Heritage Site, are inscribed by Harald Bluetooth, the first king of a united Denmark around 1000 years ago.
-HM The Queen of Denmark is descended from him and Denmark is filled with a rich array of royal monuments, buildings and treasures spanning a thousand years.
-From castles and fortresses, to royal art collections and the Crown Jewels, you can experience royal Denmark at many sites across the country.
+The Viking rune stones at Jelling, a UNESCO World Heritage Site, were inscribed by Harald Bluetooth, the first king of a united Denmark, around 1000 years ago.
+HM The King of Denmark is descended from him, and Denmark is filled with a rich array of royal monuments, buildings and treasures spanning thousands of years.
+From castles and fortresses to royal art collections and the Crown Jewels, you can experience royal Denmark at many sites across the country.